owenwould/Portfolio/index.md

 Advanced Robotics
 - Netlogo Simulation of heterogeneous robotic solution for Apple Harvesting
 - One agent for harvesting apples, the other for collecting the apples
-- Investigated different task and agent allocation methods to see how this effected the difference between the maxiumum and minimum travelled distance for the robotic agents
+- Investigated different task and agent allocation methods to see how this effected the difference between the maxiumum and minimum travelled distance for the collector robotic agents
 - Paper review of 12 different papers related to Grasping within the context of robotic fuit & veg harvesting
 {% include youtubePlayer.html id=page.lincolnMAS %} <br/>

 # Games Development BSc (1st)
 ## Dissertation Project
 Title: Incentivise Recycling through the application of Gamification
 - Android App made using Andriod Studio with Java,
+- Fragments, Recycler views and
-- Firestore, Firebase Authentication
+- Firestore for storing recycled items for each user, Firebase Authentication for users account

 ## Year 1
 Space Invaders style game, using Unity with C#